mre/endler.dev/content/2024/asking-better-questions/index.md

 1. Good Questions Are Open-ended
 2. Never Ask A Question If You Don't Care About The Answer
-3. A Good Question Reveals Something About The Person Who Answers; A Bad Question About The Person Who Asks
+3. Good Questions Reveal Something About The Person Who Answers; Bad Questions About The Person Who Asks
 4. Good Questions Are Stacked On Top Of Each Other
 5. Good Questions Run Deep
 6. Let The Winners Run And Cut Your Losses Short